BuffaloBorn/newClientDevNotes/linuxcmd.md

 #### Summary

-In this lesson we went a ton commands, for the exam go over as many a you can.
+In this lesson we went a ton of commands, for the exam go over as many a you can.

 Also take in consideration the configuration files  for Red Hat and Debian especially Debian repositories that are being used, with ```/etc/apt/source.list```.
 Need to know which files are where.
 Be prepared to enter command name and fill the blanks and select the right options.